elliemcavoy/zolsha-order-online/README.md

 <h4>Security</h4>
 <ul>
 <li>To ensure all passwords, secure URL's and API keys remain secure, these have all been set to be retrieved using os from the environment.
 In Gitpod, these are set as environment variables & then when deployed with Heroku, they are set as 'Config Variables'.
 This means that they will never appear in Git version control.</li>
 <li>To ensure the security of user's details, I have used Django's AllAuth to handle all of the user admin.
 This will ensure the user passwords are hashed and stored securely.
-Django AllAuth will also added the added level of security when a user is creating an account by asking them to verify their email address before they can log into their account.</li>
+Django AllAuth will also add an additional level of security when a user is creating an account by asking them to verify their email address before they can log into their account.</li>
 </ul>
 <h4>Defensive Design</h4>
 <p>I have added some features to ensure unauthorised users cannot access pages outside their scope.</p>